basarat/typescript-book/docs/why-typescript.md

 foo = '456';
 ```

 So you can incrementally upgrade your JavaScript code to TypeScript.
-This is very different from how many other language compilers work and is there for your ease.
+This is very different from how many other language compilers work and yet another reason to move to TypeScript.

 ### Types can be ambient
 A major design goal of TypeScript was to make it possible for you to safely and easily use existing JavaScript libraries in TypeScript.
 TypeScript does this by means of *declaration*.
 TypeScript provides you with a sliding scale of how much or how little effort you want to put in your declarations, the more effort you put the more type safety + code intelligence you get.
 Note that definitions for most of the popular libraries have already been written for you by the [DefinitelyTyped community](https://github.com/borisyankov/DefinitelyTyped) so for the most purposes: